 Skip to main content

-OpsWorker memory stores two distinct kinds of entries.
+OpsWorker memory stores three kinds of entries.
+You create facts and preferences directly; summaries are generated automatically.
 Choosing the right type controls how the entry can be shared and how the AI applies it.

 Facts